SYSTEM: STARK_OS_v4.2.1 // STATUS: OPERATIONAL

 • Fundamental Theorem of Calculus

-• Integration Techniques (Substitution, Parts, etc.)
+• Integration Techniques (Substitution, Parts)

-• Applications: Area, Volume, and Arc Length
+• Applications: Area, Volume, Arc Length

 Multivariable Calculus